 On joining the Institute, Members agree to comply with the SSSI Constitution, Code of Ethics and CPD Policy:

-Those Members assuming the role of Member on any one of the Institute’s Management Committees agree to comply with the relevant Policies, Rules and Codes of Conduct:
+Those Members assuming the role of member on any one of the Institute’s Committees agree to comply with the Committee Terms of Reference.
+Nominations for positions on the Committees take place every second year.

 The activities of the Institute and the actions of the Directors, Committee Members, volunteers and all members are governed by the following legislation: